arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ### Introduction

-A brief introduction that explains what the purpose of this project is.
-Also include the projects role if it is a part of larger architecture, who the client might be and any other information that might be good to know.
+A brief explanation of the projects purpose.
+If it is part of a larger architecture be very clear about the projects role in said architecture.

 ### Dependencies